Limbaži

-Limbaži (Lemsalu, Lemsal, Limbaž) is a town in the Vidzeme region of northern Latvia, with a population of 6,888.
+Limbaži (Lemsalu, Lemsal, Limbaž) is a town and the center of Limbaži Municipality in the Vidzeme region of northern Latvia, with a population of 6,888.
 Limbaži is located 90 km northeast of the capital Riga.
 During the Middle Ages, as part of Livonia, Limbaži was a fortified town with stone walls, second in importance only to Riga.

 Etymology

 The name is believed to be a Latvianised version (hence the -aži ending) of the Livonian word Lembsel (Lemesel) meaning "wide isle in a forest swamp".
 The German Lemsahl (Lemsal) is derived from the Livonian name.

 According to folk etymology, the name Limbaži originated sometime in the 17th century.
 A recently arrived Swedish minister overheard the words "Limba" and "āži" (Latvian for 'male goats').
 Mistakenly, he assumed this was the name of the place, and so the town was called "Limbaži".

 History

 In ancient times, Limbaži was a Livonian settlement known as Lemisele, part of Metsepole.
 In the early 13th century, Bishop Albert and the Teutonic knights destroyed the village while conquering Metsepole, and built a castle, around which formed the new city, Lemsahl.